Canop/broot/website/docs/documentation/installation.md

 You may download previous releases on [GitHub releases](https://github.com/Canop/broot/releases).

+When you download executable files, you'll have to ensure the shell can find them.
+An easy solution on linux is for example to put them in `/usr/local/bin`.

 # From crates.io

 You'll need to have the [Rust development environment](https://www.rust-lang.org/tools/install) installed.